-Discarding the central bank's generic preferences and assuming it can simply be
+Discarding the central bank's generic preferences and assuming it can simply be assigned any utility function or instrument rule is similarly worrisome.
+This might be a plausible approximation when fines for deviations from the assigned instrument or targeting

-27 For further arguments on the pros and cons of an income target in excess of potential income, see Walsh (1998), p.
-370f.
+34 For further arguments on the pros and cons of an income target in excess of potential income, see Walsh (2003), p.
+370ff.

-So, measured against what political macroeconomics achieved and contributed to monetary policy making and designed, current developments may be seen as a setback.
+So, measured against what political macroeconomics achieved and contributed to monetary policy making and design, current developments may be seen as a setback.
 Devising optimal rules and targets is certainly useful, but so are plans of how to eat right.
 The problem is that even its proponents see and sell monetary policy rules as a general framework with plenty of discretion.
-But then, what are optimality and robustness studies that are based on the strict application of a particular rule worth, if we do not know under what circumstances, how often, and in what direction central banks will deviate from or even change the rule?
-Such questions obviously cannot be addressed without returning the preferences of society and the central bank back into the equation and, hence, reactivating the public-choice element in monetary policy research.
+But then, what is the value of optimality and robustness studies that are based on the strict application of a particular rule, if we do not know under what circumstances, how often, and in what direction central banks will deviate from or even change the rule?
+And shouldn't a comprehensive analysis include other policy instruments and institutions, such as fiscal policy and labour unions, and how their responses or preemptive actions bear on the optimality or efficiency of monetary policy targets and rules?35 Such questions obviously cannot be addressed without reactivating the public-choice element in monetary policy research.